cewdlr/ebiv/README.md

 June 2024:
 - added source code for pyEBIV Python interface including compilation instructions for Windows using Visual Studio commandline toolset (VS2022)
 - sample raw data of water jet recorded with pulsed-EBIV including Python script showing pulsed event-data handling
+- added PyBind11-based interface to library

+## Installation using PIP

+Download and unpack the repository.\
+Open a Python console and navigate to the ./pyebiv directory.\
+Run the following PIP command:

+    pip install .

+This assumes that PyBind11 and a suitable build system such as Visual Studio commandline tools are installed.
+The resulting interface will be copied to the ./site_packages directory of the Python distribution.

 ## Publications